-Ask anyone what he or she most values in a date or a marriage partner, and “sense of humor” is likely to come to the top of the list.
-But when Norm Li and I asked several hundred students in my classes what they meant by a good “sense of humor” in a date, men and women gave slightly different answers.
+Ask anyone what he or she most values in a date or a marriage partner, and sense of humor is likely to come to the top of the list.
+But when Norm Li and I asked several hundred students in my classes what they meant by a good sense of humor in a date, men and women gave slightly different answers.

 We believe there's a reason for the sex difference, linked to what evolutionary biologists call "sexual selection."
-Throughout the animal kingdom, males are more likely to show off (think of peacocks), whereas females are more likely to play careful comparison shoppers, evaluating the male's displays.
+Throughout the animal kingdom, males are more likely to show off (think: peacocks), whereas females are more likely to play careful comparison shoppers, evaluating the male's displays.

 Why?
 Biologists have shown it's because females have to invest a lot in any given offspring, while the males can often get by with a minimal investment of sperm.